Vijay Bose: Career

 After he came back from Layallpur he auditioned in Lucknow All India Radio as Drama Voice in 1947 and got selected in very first attempt.
 At Lucknow after participating in many radio plays for about two years as a casual artist.
 In 1949 when Allahabad All India Radio Station was established the then Asstt.
 Station Director Sh.
 Sunil Bose ji called him here at Allahabad and Vijay Bose Joined as a permanent staff artist.

-He served AKASVANI Allahabad for 40 years.
+Bose served AKASVANI Allahabad for 40 years.
 In his 40 years stay at Akaswani Allahabad many famous poets and play writers such as Pt.
-Sumitra Nandan Pant, Dr. Ram Kumar Verma, Girja Kumar Mathur, Upendra Nath Ashk, Amrit Lal Nagar, Mahadevi Verma, Dr. H. R. Bachchan,Cine Actor Prithviraj Kapur Ji & C V Rao etc. had blessed Vijay Bose from time to time for his excellent voice texture and directing ability.
+Sumitra Nandan Pant, Dr. Ram Kumar Verma, Girja Kumar Mathur, Upendra Nath Ashk, Amrit Lal Nagar, Mahadevi Verma, Dr. H. R. Bachchan, Cine Actor Prithviraj Kapur Ji & C V Rao etc. had blessed Vijay Bose from time to time for his excellent voice texture and directing ability.